 The work is conceived in dialogue with the concrete interior of the museum, and what remains of the original silos of the building; it is both in play and in visual tension with its surroundings.
 Whilst appearing as large black masses, the thin and soft materiality of the work allows for subtle atmospheric responses to become visible – such as paper rustling due to airflows caused by human movement.

 Andrianomearisoa’s practice encompasses working in multidisciplinary ways with materiality and scale as important considerations.
-Imbued with complex emotional experiences, his delicate and often ambiguous works are an ongoing series of ever-evolving exercises that consider the aesthetic and architecture of feelings that all perceive, yet cannot put a name to.
+Imbued with complex emotional experiences, his delicate, often ambiguous works are an ongoing series of ever-evolving exercises that consider the aesthetic and architecture of feelings that all perceive yet cannot put a name to.

 This commission was made possible through a grant from Fonds Yavarhoussen, Madagascar.

 Image credit: Joël Andrianomearisoa, drawing for The Five Continents of All Our Desires, 2022, a site-specific commission for Zeitz MOCAA